ionos-deploy-now/hello-next/README.md

-# Hugo Sample for Deploy Now
+# Next Sample for Deploy Now

 This is a basic Static Site Generation Next website.
 You can use it as a starting point for your project or to give [Deploy Now](https://www.ionos.com/hosting/deploy-now) a try.
 This project does not require Server Side Rendering.